Donkeys on Salt Cay

 Beachfront and clear ocean water at Cockburn Town

-The culture in the Turks and Caicos is heavily influenced by American culture, much more so than British culture.
-People are moderately more conservative than the US or UK, but not significantly so.
+The culture in the Turks and Caicos is heavily influenced by American culture, and much more so than British culture, despite the country being a British Overseas Territory.
+People are moderately more conservative than in the US or the UK, but not significantly so.

-English is the official language, although many hospitality staff are Haitians (who speak French Creole), Dominicans (Spanish), or Filipinos (Tagalog).
+While English is the official language, many hospitality staff are Haitian (who speak French Creole), Dominican (Spanish), or Filipino (Tagalog).
 The predominant religion is various forms of Christianity.

 There is generally a high level of respect for seniority and elders.

-When entering spaces or businesses where persons are waiting or gathered, such as Government offices, it is common to greet the room with a ‘good morning’, ‘morning, morning, morning’, or ‘good afternoon’.
+When entering spaces or businesses where persons are waiting or gathered, such as Government offices, it is common to greet the room with "Good morning", "Morning, morning, morning", or "Good afternoon".

 Time

-Within the local community, it’s common to arrive on ‘island time’, that is to say 5-40 minutes late.
-It’s a little different with tourism-oriented business, as there are usually stricter times with regard to schedules, etc. If you hear someone refer to ‘island time’, it means likely arriving late.
+Within the local community, it’s common to arrive on island time—that is to say, 5–40 minutes late.
+This is typically not the case with tourism-oriented businesses, as there are usually stricter times with regard to schedules (especially for boat tours and ferries).
+If you hear someone refer to island time, it means likely arriving late.

 Clothing and Attire